-The autonomic nervous system regulates the body functions as situations require.
-Recovery and healing systems are most active during sleep.
+The autonomic nervous system regulates the functions of our body as situations so require.
+Recovery and healing systems are the most active during sleep.
 After lunch it is important to digest the food and use the nutrients efficiently.
-When facing imminent threat, the immune system and food processing are not important.
-They are shut off, to use all the possible energy for muscles that are needed in the fight.
+When faced with imminent threat, the immune system and food processing are not important.
+These functions are turned off to conserve all possible energy for the use of muscles, which are needed in the fight-or-flight response.

-The autonomic nervous system works largely unconsciously.
-It is responsible for many vital functions such as blood pressure and temperature regulation, digestion and function of the adrenal cortex.
+By and large, the autonomic nervous system works unconsciously.
+It is responsible for many vital functions such as blood pressure, temperature regulation, digestion, and function of the adrenal cortex.
 It works through the neural network that controls the heart and other organs.
 The autonomic nervous system keeps us alive without us knowingly doing anything about it.

 The autonomic nervous system consists of two complementary parts, the sympathetic and parasympathetic.
-When active, the parasympathetic nervous system slows down the heart beat, enhances digestion and healing.
+When active, the parasympathetic nervous system slows down our heartbeat, enhancing digestion and healing.
 It strives to calm the body down and keep the vital functions stable.

-The sympathetic part is responsible for preparing the body for action, and it´s fibers can innervate tissues in almost every organ.
-The sympathetic nervous system activates in stressful situations and in hard physical strain.
+The sympathetic part is responsible for preparing our body for action, with the axons (nerve fibers) of the system being able to innervate tissues in almost every organ.
+The sympathetic nervous system becomes active in stressful situations and during hard physical strain.

-The fight or flight response is a way for us to cope in a rapidly escalating threatening situation.
-At the time of cavemen the case was normally quickly closed, the fights did not last for weeks or months.
-For a today´s human the stress reaction might be a permanent state, and the parasympathetic nervous system does not have the chance to return our body to rest.
+The fight-or-flight response is a way for us to cope in a threatening, rapidly escalating situation.
+In the time of cavemen, situations requiring response were normally quickly over and fights did not last for weeks or months.
+For us today, things can be completely different: The stress reaction might be a permanent state, and the parasympathetic nervous system does not have the chance to return our body to rest.

 In long term stress the cortisol levels in our body are continuously high